 The end-point assessment for the Chartered Manager Degree Apprenticeship involves an assessment of the apprentice’s portfolio of evidence which is collated whilst on-programme: submission of a work-based project report; presentation of a work-based project and question/ answer session; and a competency-based interview.

-Before progressing to the end-point assessment the apprentice must have achieved the degree that is included within their apprenticeship, and also have passed the assessment for Chartered Manager.
+Before progressing to the end-point assessment the apprentice must have achieved the degree that is included within their apprenticeship.

 How is this apprenticeship quality assured?